5uso/Mod-Warnings/README.md

 Minecraft version is detected via the DataVersion tag found in player entities.

 To store the intended DataVersion, `function suso.mw:get_version` should be run before packaging the map.

+### External commands
+External commands are detected by counting the output of `/help`.

+To store the intended amount of commands, `function suso.mw:count_help` should be run before packaging the map.